rajannpatel/landscape-docs/en/upload-tutorial.md

 sudo add-apt-repository "deb http://landscape.example.com/repository/standalone/distribution series-pocket main"
 ```

-Now, updating packages should also look up on Landscape in our upload pocket and allow us to install packages from it:
+Now, updating packages lists will also look up on Landscape, in our upload pocket, and allow us to install packages from it:

 ```
 sudo apt-get update